nellaschema/data-engineering/ftw/weekly-journal/week-08-ftw.md

 Same intended result
 ```

-This is important because pipelines may need to be rerun after failures.
+Because pipelines may need to be rerun after failures.

-Deduplication is also important because the same batch or records may be received more than once.
+`Deduplication` is also important because the same batch or records may be received more than once.

-This made me realize that "the pipeline ran successfully" does not necessarily mean the resulting data is correct.
+> "the pipeline ran successfully" does not necessarily mean the resulting data is `correct`.

 ---